ania221B/ania221B/README.md

 ### 😎&nbsp;Hobbies & interests

 - I just love music, it makes any day better
-- I enjoy a good story, told in a a book, film, series or anime
+- I enjoy a good story, told in a a book, film, TV series or else
 - I like to cook and bake, event though I'm no chef

 ## 🛠️&nbsp;Languages & tools